 Lakota West High School

-Coats and Book bags – For security and safety reasons, coats, book bags, and string bags MUST remain in student lockers throughout the school day.
+Main and Freshman Campus: For security and safety reasons, coats, book bags, and string bags MUST remain in student lockers throughout the school day.
 This includes nylon bags.

-Class Fees – Class fees will be printed on an invoice and attached to students’ interims on September 30.
+Class Fees – Class fees will be printed on an invoice given to students on Friday, September 18th.
 EZ Pay information is available on the Lakota Local School District web site.

 Student Parking (Main Campus ONLY) – All student parking is reserved.
-Students can obtain their reserved parking pass in the main office.
+Students can obtain their reserved parking pass in the main office between 8 a.m. and 2 p.m. beginning August 4th.
+After school starts, passes are available in the office during regular school hours.
 Photocopies of your vehicle registration and driver’s license need to be submitted before the parking pass will be issued.
-A parking pass is $40 for the year.
+There will be a nominal fee for parking passes.
 Students must pay all back-fees before receiving a parking pass.

-Picture Days Final picture retake for both campuses is October 16.
+Final picture retake for both campuses is October 5th.

 Students who lose their identification cards will be assessed a replacement charge.
 Students need their student I.D. for lunch and computer use in the media center.

 Senior Pictures – Seniors who have not yet had their senior portrait taken need to do so in order to be in Lakota West’s Yearbook.
 Seniors must submit a wallet portrait to the yearbook committee by January 6th in order to be in the yearbook.
-(Please visit the Lakota West High School Website and click on Senior Photo Submit.)
+(Please visit www.lakotawesthigh.com and click on Senior Photo Submit at the bottom left part of the page.)
 Because all Lakota West students are required to have a student identification card with them at all times, seniors will also have their pictures taken on September 8.
 This does not take the place of their senior portrait.
+If a senior portrait is not submitted, their ID photo will be used in the yearbook.

 ***In addition, we communicate weekly via email.
 Email addresses for parent communications will be collected via the Lakota West or Lakotaonline web page.
 To sign up, please go to http://lakotaonline.com/emailsignup.cfm